sparsh-856/jenkins-docker/Readme.md

 # set server hostname that client app should connect to.
 # Note: If you are running server and client in local machine, set ALPHASERVER_HOSTNAME = localhost.
 If running the setup using
-# docker-compose as shown in the later section of this Readme, set ALPHASERVER_HOSTNAME as the container name as shown below
+# docker-compose as shown in the later section of this Readme, set ALPHASERVER_HOSTNAME = alphasolution_alphaserver_1 as the container
-ALPHASERVER_HOSTNAME=alphasolution_alphaserver_1
+# name.
+If you are running the client and server in different machines, set ALPHASERVER_HOSTNAME = hostname or ip address of server.
+ALPHASERVER_HOSTNAME=localhost

 # set server Port number that client should connect to in ALPHASERVER_PORT
 ALPHASERVER_PORT=3000